Power operations in $K$-theory completed at a prime: Some examples based on elements of Hopf invariant

-We will give a proof of this in a future paper.
-Notice that there is an $E_\infty$ morphism $S/\!/\eta\to kU$ and this induces a surjection on $\pi_*(-)$ but not on $H_*(-;\F_2)$.
+Notice that there is an \Einfty{} morphism $S/\!/\eta\to kU$ which induces a surjection on $\pi_*(-)$ but not on $H_*(-;\F_2)$.
 Hence $kU$ cannot be a retract of $S/\!/\eta$ $2$-locally or after $2$-completion.
 However, multiplication by the Bott map induces a cofibre sequence

 where $KU\wedge H\Z$ is rational.
 Therefore $\Sigma^2 kU\to kU$ is a $K(1)$-local equivalence, so it induces an isomorphism on $K^\vee(-)$.

 Notice that

 so